Mandarni/eon-III-readme/README.md

 * [ ] Create the combat interface in the Combat tab.
 * [ ] Implement a system such that exhaustion increases during combat when players take actions.

+## Milestone 6: Skills System Expansion
+* [X] Implement a system for unique or unusual skills, including custom skills.
+* [X] Improve the ObXd6 dice results so that the result is portrayed in an intuitive manner for the users, such as result, effect, etc.
+* [ ] Develop systems for custom skill specializations (e.g., "Longsword" for the Sword-skill,
+* [ ] Remake the GUI for skills so that players don't have direct access to the skills, but rather through a subsidiary page, allowing for more fine control of values.
+With only derived values on the main skill page.
+* [X] Build a function to calculate the success or failure of a task, based on dice roll results and the character's skill level.
+* [X] Ensure that this function works with the difficulty modifiers due to Health, etc.
+* [ ] Implement global skill modifier system that a GM can set through an exclusive GM sheet, for example due to difficulty modifiers due to weather.
+* [ ] Test this comprehensive system with a variety of skill levels, difficulty levels, and character statuses.

 ## Milestone 8: Magic System
 * [ ] Define magic mechanics, including casting spells, the use of magic points or equivalent, and spell effects.
 * [ ] Implement dice mechanics and effects into the magic system.
+* [ ] Create an intuitive system for casting spells, for example through a popup window that details the steps each spell requires to be succesful, allowing for easy and swift spellcasting.
 * [ ] Create the magic interface in the Spells tab.
 * [ ] Implement a system for learning, preparing, and using spells.

+## Milestone 7: Effects
+* [ ] Define how status effects work in the system, and their interactions with health and skills systems.
+* [ ] If applicable, add these effects to the magical system.
+* [ ] Develop the interface for managing status effects in the Effects tab.

 ## Milestone 9: Character Features
 * [ ] Develop systems for defining character features, including unique advantages and disadvantages.